BIG-SA/BASH-Intro-2018/notes/0_introduction.md

 ## General Information

 Thank you for your attendance & welcome to the *Introduction to Bash: Using the Terminal For Bioinformatics* Workshop.
-This is series of training workshops and materials developed by the Bioinformatics Interest Group - South Australia (BIG-SA), specifically using the skills and resources of the Bioinformatics Hub (University of Adelaide) and the ACRF Cancer Genomics Facility
+This is series of training workshops and materials developed by the Bioinformatics Interest Group - South Australia (BIG-SA), specifically using the skills and resources of the Bioinformatics Hub (University of Adelaide) and the ACRF Cancer Genomics Facility (UniSA).

 Some additional resources run by the Bioinformatics Hub which may be of interest beyond today are: